Overheard in a Soho pub …

 EDDIE: Not SpecSavers.
 Framestore.
 They did a heap of other effects too.
 So did Cinesite.
 And MPC.

-GUS: Why are you so obsessed with the visual effects?
-It isn’t as if there were very many.
+GUS: Why are you so obsessed with visual effects?
+It isn’t as if there were very many of them in “Skyfall.”

 EDDIE: Hah!
+You think?
 Like they’d really put Daniel Craig on top of a train!

-GUS: It certainly looked as if they did.
+GUS: It certainly looked as if that’s exactly what they did.

 EDDIE: Well.
 Yeah.
 Okay.
 They did.
 Rigged him up with safety wires.
 Someone in the rotoscope department has to paint them out, you know.
 Poor bastard.
 Then they have to put the background back in.
 Maybe a totally different background.

 GUS: Don’t be ridiculous.
-They can’t do that.
+They can’t possibly do that.

 EDDIE: That viaduct?
 When he falls in the water?
 The water’s not really there.
-The compositors have to …
+See, the compositors took the live-action plates and …

-GUS: Can we talk about something else?
-For example, the way Thomas Newman’s music carries his own distinctive style yet evokes the classic Bond scores of the late great John Barry?
+GUS: Can we talk about something more interesting?
+For example, the way Thomas Newman’s music carries his own distinctive style, while at the same time evoking the classic Bond scores of the late great John Barry?

 EDDIE: Yadda yadda.
-New and old.
+New meets old.
 I get it.
-Did you see the Kimono dragons?
+What did you reckon to the Kimono dragons?

 GUS: It think you mean Komodo.
 Kimonos are Japanese dresses.